scaleoutsean/eseries-perf-analyzer/DOCUMENTATION.md

 What takes a bit more skill is database tuning when tiering to S3 is enabled.
 In that case all data files go to S3 and InfluxDB works with RAM-based cache and reads from S3 when it has to.
 This generally works fine, but if you have a very large environment or some special circumstances (e.g. thousands of volumes in one InfluxDB database), you can examine the InfluxDB 3 documentation for tuning and optimization recommendations.
 For example, it is possible to allocate more cache to specific tables (measurements) such as volumes and none to others (e.g. `mel`).

+#### Storage security

+You may have noticed [README](./README.md) shows LUKS, but there's no LUKS in here, is there?
+The reason is to make you think about storage security.
+General recommendations:

+- If you think your EPA stores confidential data, don't share the same DB instance and don't share the same EPA or Docker Compose instance
+- The same EPA instance allows users with valid keys to view databases from other users
+- The same Compose instance allows the user who can start `utils` container also access other containers
+- All container's data is in `./data/` sub-directory and accessible to any sudoer on the VM

+A simple way to split EPA among several VMs with LUKS disks is to generate valid TLS certificates, copy EPA repository to several VMs and simply enable selected containers on selected VMs.
+That way you get different VM admins, networks, disks and because TLS certificates are valid, secure reverse HTTPS proxy makes it easy to put it all together.

+EPA containers could run as non-root user, but it would require Docker CE with rootless support and still wouldn't enable meaningful isolation and data confidentiality.

 ## EPA Collector arguments